MatthewFlatt/snmp-listener/README.md

 # Windows service to listen for SQL Monitor alerts via SNMP trap and run a PowerShell script controlled via rules.

-Rules read from ExampleRules.json in the root directory of where the exe is running.
+Rules read from json files configured in AlertActioner.exe.config.
+Can have multiple files seperated by comma.

 Example rule: